common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

 Bioinformatic workflow platforms provide provenance tracking, execution and data management, repeatability, and a platform for data exploration and visualization.
-Example F/OSS bioinformatic workflow platforms include Arvados, Galaxy, Rabix, Mobyle, iPlant DiscoveryEnvironment, and Yabi.
-Each one presently represents workflows using a different vocabulary and format, and adding new tools requires different procedures for each system.
+Example F/OSS bioinformatics workflow platforms include Arvados, Galaxy, Rabix, Mobyle, iPlant DiscoveryEnvironment, Apache Taverna and Yabi.
+Each one presently represent workflows using different vocabularies and formats, and adding new tools requires different procedures for each system.

 <!-- Problem statement: What problem are you trying to solve? -->

-Neither the description of the workflows nor the descriptions of the tools that power them are usable outside of the workflow platforms they were written for.
+Neither the description of the *workflows* nor the descriptions of the *tools* that power them are usable outside of the workflow platforms they were written for.
 This results in duplicated effort, reduced reusability, and impedes collaboration.